odinuv/web/_includes/common/bootstrap.md

 and also background images (in this above style I set background to plain white and the `nav` element not to print).

 {: .note}
-CSS pixel -- some devices with very small screen pixels (high density displays) can be configured to count four, nine or even sixteen screen pixels as one CSS pixel.
-This makes CSS the unit *px* usable to measure screen size and set dimensions of elements.
+CSS pixel -- some devices with very small screen pixels (high density displays) can be configured to count four (2x2), nine (3x3) or even sixteen (4x4) screen pixels as one CSS pixel.
+This makes the CSS unit *px* usable to measure screen size and set dimensions of elements because the CSS pixel is approximately equally large on all devices (say ~0.5mm).

-Using media queries you can set different CSS rules for different situations and the HTML code can remain almost unchanged.
+Using media queries, you can set different CSS rules for different situations and the HTML code can remain almost unchanged.
 This makes it possible to create pages with *responsive design*.
 Altogether this is a powerful tool, thanks to it you can even create a mobile application which can be installed on your phone with pure [HTML, CSS and (a lot of) JavaScript](https://cordova.apache.org).